ArkadGmx/ECoin/README.md

-Givecoin integration/staging tree
+Ecoin integration/staging tree
 ================================

 http://www.ECoin.info

 Copyright (c) 2009-2013 Bitcoin Developers
-Copyright (c) 2013-2014 Givecoin Developers
+Copyright (c) 2018 Ecoin Developers

-What is Givecoin?
+What is Ecoin?
 ----------------

- - - Givecoin is a hybrid of the long-lasting Litecoin crytocurrency implementation, and x11 hash algorithm
+ - - Givecoin is a hybrid x11 hash algorithm
- - - 2.5 minute block targets
+ - - 3 minute block targets
- - - 1000 coins per block
+ - - 1000 coins per block and reduce 0.8 every 100000 block
+ - - 12.5 coins after block 800000
- - - subsidy halves in 250k blocks (~6 years)
+ - - subsidy halves in 34m blocks (~199 years)
  - - 60 second block targets
  - - Proof of Work
  - - Difficulty retarget is handled by KGW with the time warp patch
- - - Block Maturation - 120 Confirmations
+ - - Block Maturation - 60 Confirmations
  - - 4 Confirmations

--  For more information, as well as an immediately useable, binary version of the Givecoin client sofware, see http://www.givecoin.info
+-  For more information, as well as an immediately useable, binary version of the ecoin client sofware, see http://www.ecoin.info

 License
 -------

-Givecoin is released under the terms of the MIT license.
+eivecoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process